Best Cribs 2018 | Best Selling & Top Rated Baby Crib Reviews

 - It is considered unsafe by most customers since it has a castors and the metal spring frame has moveable arms that cause the mattress to tilt.

-4. Solid Wood & GREENGUARD Certified Crib - DaVinci Jayden 4 in 1 Crib with Toddler Rail, Ebony
+DaVinci Jayden 4 in 1 Crib

 This is a crib that combines traditional appeal and timeless clean lines.
 The elegantly curved back and simple solid slats make it a crib that celebrates generations of style.
 If you are looking for a crib that does not have moving parts, this is the crib to buy.
-It is one of the static cribs in the market.
+It is one of the best static cribs on the market.

 It is very easy to assemble and convert and for the toddler bed, it comes with the rails included.
-For the full sized bed, you have to buy the rails separately.
+For the full-sized bed, you have to buy the rails separately.
 The 4 level mattress supports make it a convenient crib to work with.
 The non-toxic finish makes a healthy crib for your little one.

 - It is sturdy, good construction and has a nice finish.